• Skip to primary navigation

 Here's How I Made the Remoulade Sauce.

-New Orleans Remoulade is generally a spicy mustard-based sauce.
-Therefore, you shouldn’t be surprised to find that it contains both spicy ingredients and mustard.
+This quintessential New Orleans dish is generally a spicy mustard-based dressing.
+Therefore, you shouldn't be surprised to find that it contains both spicy ingredients and mustard.

 Ingredients for Shrimp Remoulade sauce.

-• The Seasonings: The seasonings were relatively simple – salt, black pepper and cayenne pepper.
+• The Seasonings: The seasonings were relatively simple - salt, black pepper, and cayenne pepper.
+I could have also used either Cajun seasonings or Creole seasoning here.

 • The Rest of the Ingredients: Bring up the rear were vegetable oil and lemon juice.